Flourishing or human happiness achieved through one's arete.

 Defined by Jiang as being creatively best: flourishing, blossoming, imagining, and vibrating as much as possible.

-Flourishing: living to the best of one's ability under fate rather than chasing pleasure or emotional comfort.
+Flourishing: living life to the best of one's ability under conditions of fate and limited control.

 Jiang defines Greek arete as excellence, becoming the best at what one can do, and eudaimonia as flourishing achieved through that excellence.